Pullback Method with Applications to Severi--Brauer Fibrations: Introduction

 \subsection{Overview of the paper}

-Throughout the paper, \( k \) is a number field that contains a primitive \( p \)th root of unity for a fixed odd prime $p$, unless stated otherwise.
-We begin section \ref{prelim} by recalling some key concepts related to Severi-Brauer varieties and Brauer-Manin obstruction.
-In Section \ref{Brauer Group of Severi-Brauer Bundle}, for any choice of a cyclic algebra over $k(t)$, we construct a Severi-Brauer bundle.
+We begin Section~\ref{prelim} by recalling key concepts on Severi--Brauer varieties and the Brauer--Manin obstruction.
+In Section~\ref{pull back method}, we prove the pullback theorem for arbitrary varieties, with applications given in Section~\ref{applications}.
+In Section \ref{Brauer Group of Severi--Brauer fibration}, for any choice of a cyclic algebra over $k(t)$, we construct a Severi--Brauer fibration.
 Then we ensure that the Brauer group of such a variety is a non-trivial $p$-torsion group by base changing to a Henselian local ring and using the purity theorem.
-In section \ref{proof of main theorem}, we consider the cyclic $p$-algebra $(a,f)$, where $a$ and $f$ are arbitrary choices subject to certain technical conditions.
-There exists a unique Severi-Brauer bundle over a dense subset of $\P^1_k$ associated with it.
-By choosing a smooth model, we obtain a nice variety over $\P^1_k$ that has global points.
-To eliminate global points while preserving local points in the variety, we use a pullback method that first appeared in \cite{cp} and was later generalized in \cite{berg}.
-This results in a local-global failure, captured by an element of order $p$, described in section \ref{proof of main theorem}.
-The proofs in section \ref{proof of main theorem} are inspired by the work of Jennifer Berg and their collaborators \cite{berg}.